belgattitude/belgattitude/README.md

 My past stacks includes Java, PHP, a bunch of SQL.
 Nowadays I've been gently adbducted by NodeJs and Typescript.
 A refreshing experience.

 I'm from Belgium, living in Brussels.
-Speak French, English and a *nascent* Spanish.
+Speak French, English and a passive Dutch.

+## Fun fact

+I'm a contemporary dancer💃

 ### Sponsors :heart: